 The individuals employed by the agency utilizing music therapy must hold a Bachelor's, Master's or Doctorate in Music Therapy and maintain certification from the Certification Board for Music Therapists.
-The individuals employed by the agency utilizing art or play therapy shall hold any of the following licenses: LCSW, LPC, LSW, LISW, Licensed Psychologist, Nondenominational/Spiritual/Bereavement Courselor All individuals providing Expressive Therapy must denominational/Spiritual/Bereavement Counselor.
+The individuals employed by the agency utilizing art or play therapy shall hold any of the following licenses: LCSW, LPC, LSW, LISW, Licensed Psychologist, Non-denominational/Spiritual/Bereavement Counselor.
 All individuals providing Expressive Therapy must have at least one year of experience in provision of art/play therapy or music therapy to pediatric/adolescent clients.